 The injuries you sustain in a car accident may prevent you from taking immediate legal action on your own behalf.
 If you involve a car accident lawyer in your personal injury claim early, they might be able to ensure your claim is filed on time.

 According to California’s Code of Civil Procedure (CCP) §335.1, you generally have two years from the date of the accident to file a personal injury lawsuit in California.
-Failing to meet the filing deadline in your case could mean that your lawsuit will be dismissed.
+Failing to meet your case filing deadline could mean your lawsuit will be dismissed.

-With adequate notice, your lawyer might be able to help you meet the deadlines in your case and retain your right to sue.
+With adequate notice, your lawyer can also help you meet the deadlines in your case and retain your right to sue.

 Your Lawyer May Request Your Medical Records